Kallumala

 Kallumala is a village near Mavelikara railway station in Mavelikara taluk.
 Kallumala is the twenty-first ward of Thazhakkara Grama Panchayat, Alappuzha district in the Indian state of Kerala.

 Education

 CMS LP School established in 1856 was the first school in Kallumala.
 In 1964 Bishop Moore College was established at Kallumala.
+Bishop Moore Vidyapith Mavelikara, a I-XII school was established in 1975 as an offshoot of the college.

 Geography

 Mavelikara is a region of sandy mud, while Kallumala is a hill with laterite soil.
 Kallumala consist of two squares, the college square (Vadakkemukku) and the Thekkemukku square, which are connected with two roads.